Skip to main content

 Optimizely's recommended tools and architectural patterns are engineered for maximum performance and seamless scalability within the DXP PaaS environment.

-• Example: Search & Navigation: Utilizing Optimizely Search & Navigation (built on Azure Cognitive Search) instead of a custom Lucene.NET implementation ensures a managed, highly scalable, and performant search solution that integrates directly with CMS content while offloading operational complexity.
+• Search and Navigation: Using Optimizely Search and Navigation (built on Azure Cognitive Search) instead of a custom Lucene.NET implementation delivers a managed, highly scalable, and performant search solution that integrates directly with CMS content while offloading all operational complexity.

-• Example: Digital Asset Management (DAM): Storing media assets in Azure Blob Storage (the recommended approach) provides elastic scalability, global content delivery through CDNs, and high durability compared to storing files directly on web servers.
+• Digital Asset Management: Storing media assets in Azure Blob Storage provides elastic scalability, global CDN-backed content delivery, and high durability compared to storing files directly on web servers.

 2. Enhanced Maintainability and Upgradeability

-Adhering to recommended practices creates a codebase that is easier to understand, maintain, and evolve.
+Adhering to recommended practices creates a codebase that is easier to understand, maintain, and evolve over the lifetime of the project.

-• Standardization: Your code aligns with common Optimizely architectural patterns, making it easier for other developers familiar with the platform to contribute and troubleshoot.
+• Standardization: Your code aligns with common Optimizely architectural patterns, making it easier for other developers familiar with the platform to contribute, review, and troubleshoot.

-• Simplified Upgrades: Optimizely's upgrade paths (for example, .NET runtime upgrades or CMS version changes) assume recommended architectural structures.
-Deviating significantly can introduce expensive refactoring during upgrades.
+• Simplified Upgrades: Optimizely's upgrade paths - for example, .NET runtime upgrades or CMS version changes - assume recommended architectural structures.
+Deviating significantly can introduce expensive refactoring at every upgrade cycle.

 3. Robust Security Posture

-Recommended practices often incorporate built-in security features and align with established cloud security standards.
+Recommended practices incorporate built-in security features and align with established cloud security standards, reducing the surface area you need to defend yourself.

-• Managed Services: Leveraging Azure App Services, Azure SQL Database, and Azure Blob Storage means inheriting enterprise-grade security controls such as automated patching, threat detection, and access management.
+• Managed Services: Leveraging Azure App Service, Azure SQL Database, and Azure Blob Storage means inheriting enterprise-grade security controls - automated patching, threat detection, and access management - without building them yourself.

-• Authentication: Following Optimizely guidance around OpenID Connect enables modern identity integration for editors and site users.
+• Authentication: Following Optimizely guidance around OpenID Connect (OIDC) enables modern identity integration for both CMS editors and site users, aligned with cloud security standards.

 4. Cost-Effectiveness and Operational Efficiency

-Custom-built solutions may appear cheaper initially, but the total cost of ownership often favors platform-aligned approaches.
+Custom-built solutions may appear cheaper initially, but the total cost of ownership over time typically favors platform-aligned approaches.

-• Managed Infrastructure: The PaaS model removes the burden of server management, operating system maintenance, and infrastructure scaling.
+• Managed Infrastructure: The PaaS model removes the burden of server management, operating system maintenance, and infrastructure scaling entirely from your team's backlog.

-• Resource Optimization: Recommended configurations are optimized for efficient cloud resource usage, improving operational cost predictability.
+• Resource Optimization: Recommended configurations are tuned for efficient cloud resource usage, improving operational cost predictability and reducing unexpected billing surprises.

 5. Comprehensive Ecosystem and Support

-Staying within the recommended stack provides access to documentation, community expertise, and official support channels.
+Staying within the recommended stack gives you access to a rich ecosystem of documentation, community expertise, and official support channels that custom approaches cannot match.

-• Official Documentation: Extensive guidance on docs.developers.optimizely.com focuses primarily on recommended patterns.
+• Official Documentation: Extensive guidance on docs.developers.optimizely.com focuses primarily on recommended patterns, with worked examples and reference implementations.

-• Community Knowledge: Optimizely World hosts a large developer community that shares patterns, troubleshooting strategies, and reusable solutions aligned with recommended practices.
+• Community Knowledge: Optimizely World hosts a large developer community sharing patterns, troubleshooting strategies, and reusable solutions - all aligned with recommended practices and therefore directly applicable to your work.

-• Platform Support: Optimizely's support teams are best positioned to assist with issues arising from recommended configurations.
+• Platform Support: Optimizely's support teams are best positioned to diagnose and resolve issues arising from recommended configurations.
+Custom deviations significantly narrow the scope of supportable assistance.

 6. Rich Feature Set and Seamless Integration